Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Results

 \subsection{Long Term Evolution}

-So far we have shown results for only the first $15t_c$ of the evolution of the gravitationally induced wake.
-Previous works \citep{ja:sanchez1999,ja:kim2009}, which find different fits for best matching $r_\mathrm{min}$, report results at many hundreds of crossing times.
+So far we have shown results $15t_c$ after the perturber is turned on.
+Some previous works report results at many hundreds of crossing times \citep{ja:sanchez1999,ja:kim2009}.
 At these times the wake has reached scales hundreds of times the gravitational softening scale of the perturber.
-The results from the larger box are shown in Figure \ref{fig:force_time_long}, using runs GM1024M13A01L and GM1024M13A1L.
-The intrinsic variation in the force is larger for these larger boxes, where $M_\mathrm{part}/M_\mathrm{p} = 8\times10^{-7}$ for $A=0.1$ and $M_\mathrm{part}/M_\mathrm{p} = 8\times10^{-8}$ for $A=1$ (see Appendix \ref{app:var}).
+We need to include the whole wake in our analysis, so we are only able to run until the wake reaches the edge of the box.
+Since the wake grows with $V_0+c_s$, we can only match these much larger numbers of crossing times by using a larger box.
+We increase the box size by an order of magnitude to achueve this, going from a box edge of $L=10$ to $100$.
+The specific units are unimportant, due to the scale free nature of the problem, just the relative change matters here.
+The results of the larger box are shown in Figure \ref{fig:force_time_long}, using GM1024M13L, which extends the run time to $150t_c$.
+All forces shown here are calculated using $r_\mathrm{cut} = r_\mathrm{s}$.
+The intrinsic variation in the force is larger for these larger boxes, where $M_\mathrm{part}/M_\mathrm{p} = 8\times10^{-7}$ (see Appendix \ref{app:var}).
 In summary of this variation, the discretisation of the gas by mass leads to some fluctuation in the net force on the perturber.
 This fluctuation is greater when the mass ratio of the particle to perturber is large, since a single particle can exert a greater force on the perturber.
-This effectively places some limits on the setups that can be feasibly run, since very large variation will prevent meaningful results being extracted from the simulation output.
+This effectively places some limits on the setups that can be feasibly run, since very large random variation will prevent meaningful results from being extracted from the simulation output.
+However, we can still conclude from this longer run that the difference in force from the extended perturber continues to large times.